neontribe/my-best-life/README.md

 - nvm [Linux/macOS](https://github.com/nvm-sh/nvm), [Windows](https://github.com/coreybutler/nvm-windows)
 - [yarn](https://classic.yarnpkg.com/en/docs/install)
-- For Windows machines ensure the [VC_redist.x64](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) which is helpful with ensuring issues aren't encountered when trying to run project locally
+- For Windows machines ensure the [VC_redist.x64](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
+This is helpful with installing 3rd party software such as Microsoft Build Tools which can be necessary for certain node packages and can help avoid running into errors when running scripts.
+There is a Yarn package windows-build-tools that can installed but it has been reported as buggy and gets stuck when trying to install.
+[See stackoverflow issue which mentions and soles this](https://stackoverflow.com/questions/70902056/installing-global-windows-build-tools-never-completes)

 ### ⚛ Install and Develop

 - Clone the repository
 - Run `yarn`
 - Run `nvm ls` (for Windows to list all currently node versions currently installed)
-- Run `nvm install 16.0.0` (for Windows if node version 16.0.0 hasn't already been previously installed)
+- Run `nvm install 16 latest` (for Windows if node version 16.0.0 hasn't already been previously installed)
-- Run `nvm use` (or manually add a node version argument when using Windows e.g. `nvm use 16.0.0`)
+- Run `nvm use` (or manually add a node version argument when using Windows e.g. `nvm use 16.16.0` replace 16.16.0 with the version that was installed)
 - Run `yarn dev`
 - Browse to [http://localhost:3000](http://localhost:3000)